pkolaczk/fclones/README.md

 ## Usage

-FClones offers separate commands for finding and removing files.
+`fclones` offers separate commands for finding and removing files.
 This way, you can inspect the list of found files before applying any modifications to the file system.

-  - `group` - identifies groups of identical files and prints them to the standard output
+  - `group` – identifies groups of identical files and prints them to the standard output
-  - `remove` - removes redundant files earlier identified by `group`
+  - `remove` – removes redundant files earlier identified by `group`
-  - `link` - replaces redundant files with links (default: hard links)
+  - `link` – replaces redundant files with links (default: hard links)
+  - `dedupe` – does not remove any files, but deduplicates file data by using native copy-on-write capabilities of the file system (reflink)

 ### Finding Files